 Approaching Farley’s Marina

-We got to Atlantic City at 12:30, grabbing fuel and pump out at Farley’s Marina before pulling into our slip there.
-After getting settled and having lunch, we took an uber down to Ocean Hotel and Casino as a starting point for a walk along the boardwalk and ocean.
+We arrived in Atlantic City at 12:30, grabbing fuel and pump out at Farley’s Marina before pulling into our slip.
+After getting settled and having lunch, we took an Uber down to Ocean Hotel and Casino as a starting point for a walk along the boardwalk and ocean.

 We’ve been to Ocean Hotel & Casino before, but we took a couple of different turns this time, and ended up in some areas we hadn’t explored before.
 While all of the Atlantic City casinos along the boardwalk have oceanfront views, you’d never know it.
 When you enter the Atlantic City casinos, it’s like going into a dark cave.
-The Ocean embraces its waterfront real estate, with windows everywhere on the ocean side, there are park areas and a pool several floors up with ocean views.
+The Ocean embraces their waterfront real estate, with windows everywhere on the ocean side, and park areas and the pool are on a terrace several floors up with ocean views.
 The Ocean was formerly the Revel Hotel and Casino, that opened with great fanfare, but quickly crashed and burned.

 It was a beautiful, but windy day for a stroll on the boardwalk.
 We took a walk then ducked into Hardrock Hotel and Casino, and then grabbed an Uber back to the boat.